How I Keep DataAnno Fil Starter Secure with Routine Dependency Updates

 composer.json—it’ll break everything."

-And let’s talk security for a second.
+And I’ll talk security for a second.
 Open-source supply chain attacks are no longer theoretical.
 A malicious package, or even a compromised maintainer, can slip something nasty into a widely-used library.
-By staying current, we minimize our exposure window.
-If a vulnerability is disclosed and patched, we can roll the fix out in hours, not weeks.
+By staying current, I minimize my exposure window.
+If a vulnerability is disclosed and patched, I can roll the fix out in hours, not weeks.

 This isn’t about perfection.
-We’re not running automated dependency bots (yet).
-But we are building a culture where maintenance isn’t an afterthought—it’s part of the rhythm.
+I’m not running automated dependency bots (yet).
+But I are building a culture where maintenance isn’t an afterthought—it’s part of the rhythm.

 DataAnno Fil Starter may never win a design award.
 But I sleep better knowing its foundation is solid, up-to-date, and not quietly accumulating risk.
 And that’s a win worth writing about.